 MOBIUS is a fellowship program for visual arts, museum and archive professionals based in New York, the United Kingdom, the Republic of Ireland and Finland.
 The program enables transatlantic mobility and collaborative practices and supports long-lasting professional relationships.
-MOBIUS is a three-year pilot program organized by the Finnish Cultural Institute in New York (FCINY) and the Finnish Institute in London.
+The ongoing program is organized by the Finnish Cultural Institute in New York (FCINY) and the Finnish Institute in London.

 FCINY focuses on new organizational models of institutions and curating, supporting independent and institutional visual arts professionals alike.
 Finnish Institute in London focuses on museum and archive professionals.

 The participants of the fellowship program work in close collaboration with the hosting organization for several months in order to:

 - Learn and share various modes of operation, knowledge and expertise.

 - Analyze and develop operational models and structures within museums, archives and visual arts organizations.

 - Realize or initiate a joint project (exhibition, research, event, etc.) in collaboration with the hosting organization’s staff.